Getdeck/Getdeck.github.io/docs/overview/intro-dev.md

 To get a close-to-production development environment, kindly ask your DevOps or operations staff to provide you with a [Deckfile](/docs/deckfile-specs/) (or create it yourself).
-This will finally remove the troubles in the transition of new Apps, features or bugfixes from development to production.
+This will finally remove the troubles in the transition of new Apps, features or bug fixes from development to production.

 <hr/>